Mike-on-Tour/userreminder/README.md

 In the last part of the settings tab you can edit the text of the emails, a preview of how your text will look like is available.

+**Starting with ver 1.3.3** the "productive" ACP pages (Remind users, Sleepers and Zeroposters) can be added to one other tab of the ACP, e.g. to the "Quick access" tab.
+These additional links MUST be manually deleted prior to deactivating and deleting data of Userreminder.

 ## Important !!!
 -	Users are deleted by retaining their posts in order to prevent gaps in your forum threads!
 -	Automatic sending of reminder mails or deletion of users is part of the login routine whenever a user logs into the board; at this moment the variables for the last reminding mails - if there were any - are reset to zero to flag this user as active.
 Another part of this routine is checking whether automatic mail sending and/or automatic deletion is activated, in this case the extension checks for users due to be reminded or deleted.
+-	Starting with ver 1.3.3 Userreminder checks for banned users and adds them during execution to the protected users to prevent banned users from being reminded or deleted.